New Zealand’s Tongariro Alpine Crossing wends its way 19.4km through the country’s oldest National Park and a dual World Heritage Area.

 Sunscreen, sunglasses, hat, bug spray.
 On a clear day the sun is strong at altitude so be sun smart.
 Don’t be fooled by clouds that linger in the early morning either, chances are they’ll have burnt off by lunch.

-Pack all weather clothing.
+Pack all-weather clothing.
 It’s advisable to wear layers that you can mix and match during the trip.
 The temperature can change quite dramatically and even at short notice.
-You don’t want to find yourself freezing cold half way through.
+You don’t want to find yourself freezing cold halfway through.

 Small medical kit.
 Pack for the most likely ailments, cuts, scraps and blisters.
-I took a tumble near the Emerald Lakes and sliced a hole in my hiking trousers and my antiseptic cream came in very handy – as did my rain jacket as I tied it round my waist to conceal the gaping hole in the rear of my trousers.
+I took a tumble near the Emerald Lakes and sliced a hole in my hiking trousers and my antiseptic cream came in very handy – as did my rain jacket as I tied it around my waist to conceal the gaping hole in the rear of my trousers.

 Food and water.
 Pack a lunch of high energy foods such as protein bars, dried fruit and nuts and complex carbohydrates.
 Take at least 2 litres of water.
 Yes it’s heavy but trust me you’ll need it and there’s nowhere to fill your water bottle on the trail.

-Map of the trail.
+A map of the trail.
 You’ll find these available at no cost all over the Ruapahu region.
 Take one in your pack just in case.
 It’ll also be handy to keep you informed as to the surrounding topography and give you an estimated time to the next major way marker.

 You are advised to check predicted weather conditions prior to beginning the route.
 Should you find yourself in bad weather prior to reaching Red Crater, it is advised that you turn around and return to the Mangatepopo car park.

 Check out this handy Pocket Ranger App for more information about the track and the Tongariro National Park